danielsnider/follow_waypoints/README.md

 rosparam set wait_duration 5.0
 ```

 #### A distance threshold parameter.
 Issue the next goal target if the robot reaches within this distance.
+This has the effect of smoothing motion and not stopping at each waypoint.
 The default value is set to 0.0 distance which disables the feature.

 ```
 rosparam set waypoint_distance_tolerance 0.5